msanatan/python-pygame-speed-dating/loops.md

 ### Exercises 1
 1. For-loops are best suited to finite objects - true or false?
-2. Write a function my product that uses a for-loop to multiply every item in a list passed as an argument.
+2. Write a function `product` that uses a for-loop to multiply every item in a list passed as an argument.
+    1. What happens if the empty list is given?
+Modify the function such that if an empty list is given, 1 is returned
+    2. What happens if the list has data that aren't numbers?
+Raise an error if a non-number is detected.
 3. Use the range function to create for loop that prints the numbers 35 to 210 in increments of 3